boyangeric/Multi-agent-security-policy-qa/ARCHITECTURE.md

 The system answers security-policy questions over 1,014 NIST SP 800-53 Rev 5 controls stored in Azure AI Search.
 Microsoft Agent Framework orchestrates the planning, retrieval, and response stages, with moderation and grounding gates.
-The project explores how these components work together in a bounded RAG workflow.
+The R&D focus is Microsoft Agent Framework: executor composition, typed messages, and conditional routing in a bounded RAG workflow.
+Azure AI Search and Azure OpenAI provide the supporting retrieval and inference services, building on prior experience with both.
 All model-backed nodes use the framework's Azure OpenAI chat client against a pinned Azure OpenAI deployment.
 The model deployment is configurable, while prompts, structured output contracts, and inference options are centralized.